 The purpose of the accreditation program is threefold:

-- Allows chapters the capability to align the values of their organization with the institution’s values outlined in the True Blue pledge, which will aid chapters in sustaining their relevancy on campus.
+- Allows chapters the capability to align the values of their organization with the institution’s values, those outlined in the True Blue pledge, which will aid chapters in sustaining their relevancy on campus.

 True Blue Areas of Achievement: